 But the very BEST part of the interview came when the interviewer asked Mr. Hagberg how much fraud there actually was and amazingly he said he couldn’t put a number on it.
 REALLY?
 Hmmm…no kidding.

 At the end of 2009 Freddie Mac published an attachment to their 2009-24 Bulletin which stated that short sale flips are not “inherently illegal” – “Legitimate property flips are acceptable transactions.” “not all transactions involving a rapid purchase and resale are improper.”
-Freddie Mac went on to further define that “Sales of properties that the property seller acquired at below market value after purchasing as a result of a distress sale (i.e. REO sale, short sale, tax lien sale, bankruptcy trustee’s sale, etc.), where any increase in the sales price over the property seller’s acquisition cost can be clearly shown to be a result of the difference (if any) in the market’s reaction to distress sales and typical arms-length market sales.”http://www.freddiemac.com/sell/guide/bulletins/pdf/bll0924xA.pdf Wow my head is spinning is yours?
+Freddie Mac went on to further define that “Sales of properties that the property seller acquired at below market value after purchasing as a result of a distress sale (i.e. REO sale, short sale, tax lien sale, bankruptcy trustee’s sale, etc.), where any increase in the sales price over the property seller’s acquisition cost can be clearly shown to be a result of the difference (if any) in the market’s reaction to distress sales and typical arms-length market sales.”http://www.freddiemac.com/sell/guide/bulletins/pdf/bll0924xA.pdf”.
+Wow, my head is spinning, is yours?
 It seems that it’s perfectly ok to buy a short sale as it’s a distressed sale and then sell for profit.

-Is it me or is it pretty easy to see why the general public at large is having a hard time deciphering flops, flips and whether or not there is fraud in some manner.
+Is it me or is it pretty easy to see why the general public at large is having a hard time deciphering flops, flips, and whether or not there is fraud in some manner.

 From what I have seen the terms flopping and flipping have been interchanged considerably.
 The more you read, the more the lines are blurred between the two terms.
 Both terms represent the resale of the subject property in a short timeframe, and lenders want full disclosure at the onset of the transaction.
 From what I’ve gathered in all my reading, people’s opinions on flopping a short sale are all around negative, but flipping seems to be a much more acceptable term to many?

 As if the confusion over flopping and flipping wasn’t enough for the public at large, Freddie and Fannie have highlighted RED FLAGS that are buzzing around creating panic for legitimate short sales that Freddie and Fannie have failed to address.
-According to the articles people should be suspicious of purchase contracts where the buyer is an entity, the property is resold in a short period or has an option to resell the property.
+According to the articles, people should be suspicious of purchase contracts where the buyer is an entity, the property is resold in a short period or has an option to resell the property.
 It’s unfortunate that lenders would strike such fear in Realtors, Investors, Mortgage Brokers, Appraisers, Negotiators, and the general public.
-As far as I know to date, property can still be purchased by an entity, option contracts are still legal and so long as all closings are there is no law stating I can’t buy a property in one hour and sell it the next.
+As far as I know to date, the property can still be purchased by an entity, options contracts are still legal and so long as all closings are there is no law stating I can’t buy a property in one hour and sell it the next.
 Again, they said it MAY represent fraud.
 All of the information is highly contradictory every time it’s published.

-What is frustrating though is the amount of times I’ve seen the work that an investor does described as a scam and fraud, by what I would consider highly uninformed people, who just don’t seem to know better.
+What is frustrating though is the amount of times I’ve seen the work that an investor does describe as a scam and fraud, by what I would consider highly uninformed people, who just don’t seem to know better.
 90% of people throwing around the term “fraud” have no idea what they are talking about and NONE that I’ve spoken with has ever taken the time to interview or work with an investor who works full time in short sale acquisition.
 Do you realize what percentage of short sales are fraudulent in this country?
-According to the Corelogic (a company that sells mortgage fraud software) they estimate it’s 2%.
-So every time you see an article with the words fraud, scammers, floppers, etc., remind yourself that only and ESTIMATED 2% of overall mortgage fraud is a short sale transaction.
+According to the Corelogic (a company that sells mortgage fraud software), they estimate it’s 2%.
+So every time you see an article with the words fraud, scammers, floppers, etc., remind yourself that only an ESTIMATED 2% of overall mortgage fraud is a short sale transaction.
 ESTIMATED…not actual.
 Oh, and keep in mind Corelogic greases their pockets with lender loot!!
 So the sheer fact they have a bias going into the study makes me skeptical.
 I wonder if they accounted for their bias in the study as all GOOD RESEARCHERS SHOULD.
 It’s too bad we can’t see numbers from an independent company.
-Oh wait let’s not forget the FBI (independent not bias) admits there is no solid numbers on short sale fraud.
+Oh, wait let’s not forget the FBI (independent not bias) admits there are no solid numbers on short sale fraud.
 “As such, the extent of short sale fraud nationwide is unknown” http://www.fbi.gov/stats-services/publications/mortgage-fraud-2009

 The best precaution to take with any short sale is to make sure there are disclosures throughout the paperwork.
-Freddie Mac recently refined the short sale fraud definition, “Any misrepresentation or deliberate omission of fact that would induce the lender, investor or insurer to agree to the terms of a short payoff that it would not approve had all facts been known.”
-So if your paperwork discloses the aspects of the transaction, you are taking safe precautions to avoid the speculation of short sale fraud.
+Freddie Mac recently refined the short sale fraud definition, “Any misrepresentation or deliberate omission of the fact that would induce the lender, investor or insurer to agree to the terms of a short payoff that it would not approve had all facts been known.”
+So if your paperwork discloses the aspects of the transaction, you are taking safety precautions to avoid the speculation of short sale fraud.